tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 This value must be the minimum TTL value of any CNAME or SVCB record encountered while resolving this SVCB record.

-SvcParams are represented with a parameter string contructed prepending the string "key" to the numeric version of the SvcParamKey.
+SvcParams are represented with a parameter string constructed prepending the string "key" to the numeric version of the SvcParamKey.
 For example, the ALPN SvcParamKey, with the numeric value 1, would have a parameter key "key1".
 The value of each parameter MUST